Close

 Mutual Funds

-A mutual fund is an investment vehicle administered by an asset management firm that solicits contributions from small investors in exchange for mutual fund units.
+A mutual fund is an investment vehicle administered by an asset management firm that requests contributions from small investors in exchange for mutual fund units.
 As a result, after receiving funds from these investors, the mutual fund invests them in the stock market, building a diverse portfolio.
 Mutual funds later provide investor returns in the form of capital growth and dividends/interest.

 Derivatives